Chandra-MARX/marxs/docs/source.rst

 .. _sect-source-radec:

-Speficy the position for an astrophysical source
+Specify the position for an astrophysical source
 ------------------------------------------------

 An astrophysical source in Marxs must be followed by a pointing model as first optical element that translates the sky coordiantes into the coordinate system of the sattellite (see `pos4d`) and an entrace aperture that selects an initial position for each ray (all rays from astrophysical sources are parallel, thus the position of the source on the sky only determines the direction of a photon but not if it hits the left or the right side of a mirror).
 See :ref:`sect-apertures` for more details.